microsoft/tfs-cli/docs/appext.md

 * `--output-path`: Path to write the VSIX.
 * `--loc-root`: Root of localization hierarchy (see README for more info).

-### For more information

-See the [introduction to extensions](https://www.visualstudio.com/docs/integrate/extensions/overview).You will use this tool when you are ready to package and publish your Extension.

-This tool will merge any number of manifest files (all in JSON format), which will then specify how to package your Extension.
-See the [Manifest Reference documentation](https://www.visualstudio.com/en-us/integrate/extensions/develop/manifest)

 ### Examples

 ```
 tfx extension create --publisher mypublisher --manifest-globs myextension.json
 ```

+### Tips

+1. This tool will merge any number of manifest files (all in JSON format), which will then specify how to package your Extension.
+See the [Manifest Reference documentation](https://www.visualstudio.com/en-us/integrate/extensions/develop/manifest)

 ## Publish an extension